-It is not easy to always keep your self-protected from all the different kind of virus and bacterial strain present in the atmosphere.
-As viral fever is contagious, there are certain through which we can try to prevent viral fever in children and adults.
+It is not easy to always keep yourself protected from all the different kinds of viruses and bacterial strains present in the atmosphere.
+As viral fever is contagious, there are certain ways through which we can try to prevent viral fever in children and adults.
 These include:

 - Try to avoid going to crowded places

-- Scrubbing hands with soap and water before eating food
+- Washing hands with soap and water before eating food

 - Avoid touching your nose and mouth with your hands